neilenns/Collins-FMS-3000-Firmware/README.md

 The code is a good example of the minimal methods required for a board to get recognized by [MobiFlight](http://www.mobiflight.com/).
 It also demonstrates dynamically generating a list of connected devices (69 buttons and one "LED" for brightness control) without the need to store the configuration in EEPROM.

-The 69 buttons are handled using a 12x12 keyboard matrix with two MCP23107 providing row and column inputs.
-Keyboard scanning is interrupt driven using the technique described in Microchip's [AN1081 application note](https://ww1.microchip.com/downloads/en/AppNotes/01081a.pdf).
+The 69 buttons are handled using TI TCA8418 keyboard driver.
 Backlight LEDs are managed using an [ISSI IS31FL3733B matrix LED driver](https://www.lumissil.com/assets/pdf/core/IS31FL3733B_DS.pdf) and features a startup animation with completion detection via interrupts.

 ## Building the repository